busterbenson/buster-wiki/content/projects/book/thankyou/_index.md

 If you'd like some bonus materials to go along with your book, just forward your purchase receipt to `iboughtwhyareweyelling@gmail.com` to receive the following extra goodies:

 - **Disagreement Template w/ Examples.** A simple template for having productive disagreements with several real examples from the book and from life.
-- **Disagreement FAQ and AMA** Common questions people have about productive disagreement.
+- **Disagreement FAQ and AMA.** Common questions people have about productive disagreement.
 You'll be invited to submit a question about anything in the book that you'd like more information on.
+- **Cognitive Bias Desktop Wallpaper.** Get a light and dark mode downloadable wallpaper version of the popular Cognitive Bias Codex.
 - **Companion Reading Guide** A series of emails with additional insights that complement the 8 tips given in the book.